jake-87/blog/content/blog/dependent_p1.md

             lookup rest name
 ```

 Note: In this series, we will not be considering the possibility that a name is used without being previously defined in some way.
-This is an error, and can be handled via normals means, e.g. erroring.
+This is an error, and can be handled via normal means, e.g. a suitable error message.

 We now note something curious: Our lookup function need not return a fully computed value!
 It could return `7 + 2`, which we would have to further evaluate before we could do anything with.
 It would be possible of course to manually insert invariants ensuring that this is not the case, but we could still accidentally violate them.